Q: How do I get started with asynchronous operations in general and their XPO use in particular?

 - review our XpoTutorials demo files ("c:\Users\Public\Documents\DevExpress Demos 18.2\Components\WinForms\CS\XpoTutorials\AsyncLoadingTaskBased\AsyncLoadingTaskBased.cs" );

 - consult with the Session, XPQueryExtensions, and other key API references.

-Q: Do these new Task-based APIs provide notifications (for instance, cancellation, progress)?
+Q: Do these new Task-based APIs provide progress notifications?

 Q: Can I use async/await with direct SQL queries (Session methods like ExecuteScalar, ExecuteQuery, GetObjectsFromQuery, etc.)?